benignware/schedulable/README.md

 ```
 # app/models/event.rb
 class Event < ActiveRecord::Base
-  acts_as_schedulable
+  acts_as_schedulable :schedule
 end
 ```
 This will add an association to the model named 'schedule' which holds the schedule information.

-Now you're ready to setup form fields for the schedule association using the fields_for-form_helper.

-### Attributes
+### Schedule Model
-The schedule object respects the following attributes:
+The schedule-object respects the following attributes.
 <table>
   <tr>
     <th>Name</th><th>Type</th><th>Description</th>